Psalm 24 – The Great and Sovereign God

 Nor sworn deceitfully.

 a.
-He who has clean hands a pure heart: This speaks of a man or woman who is pure in both their actions (hands) and intentions (heart).
-This one can ascend the hill of the LORD and stand in His holy place.
+He who has clean hands and a pure heart: This speaks of a man or woman who is pure in both their actions (hands) and intentions (heart).
+This one can ascend the hill of the Lord and stand in His holy place.

 i.
 David already established that God ruled the earth; now he declared that God rules the earth on a moral foundation.
 He is concerned with the moral behavior of mankind.

 ii.
 Clean hands are important for good hygiene, but this speaks of much more than washing with water.
-Pontus Pilate washed his hands, but they were not clean.
+Pontius Pilate washed his hands, but they were not clean.

 iii.
 “But ‘clean hands’ would not suffice, unless they were connected with ‘a pure heart.’
 True religion is heart-work.”
 (Spurgeon)